-To ensure the longevity of this piece, avoid excessive sunlight, dampness and hot or cold conditions.
+To ensure the longevity of this piece, avoid sunlight, dampness and hot or cold conditions.

 Our sofas are generally made with loose covers for easy cleaning.
 For best results, dry clean only as it reduces the chance of shrinkage.
 We also advise no spot cleaning.
-Avoid excessive sunlight as this will lead to the colour fading.
+Avoid sunlight as this will lead to the colour fading.

 The cushion inners are made up of two layers.
 The top and bottom layers contain microfibre for comfort and the core is made from a foam mix for extra stability.

 To maintain the original softness and resiliency of the cushions, hand fluff and reverse cushions regularly.
 Vacuum to remove surface dirt.

 Keep rattan chairs and furniture away from extreme heat situations and areas with low humidity.

 These conditions could cause the cane to dry out and become brittle and break.
 Also direct sunlight or high heat areas should be avoided.
 Consider using a humidifier in the winter which can be especially helpful to keep the air moist and not too dry.